wiryls/cube-collection/README.md

 # [Project Cube Collection](https://wiryls.github.io/ProjectCubeCollection/)

 A simple HTML5 puzzle game (still work in progress).
-You needs to move cubes to target points, and then press `enter` to next level.
+You need to move cubes to target points, and then press `enter` to next level.

 ## Tutorial